ibiggy9/AliceInWonderLandJavaGame/README.md

 # AliceInWonderLandJavaGame

-This was a text based video I had to make for a cs course.
+This was a CLI-based game I had to make for a cs course.